avelang/aspnet-core-web-api-empty-template/README.md

       Inside public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
       Add the line endpoints.MapControllers(); inside
              app.UseEndpoints(endpoints => {    //code here      });
 4. TODO - fix launchURL in the launchsettings.json(Properties folder) file
+5. TODO - Add functionality to accept an array of integers and return the average.
+Refactor this.